-Alas, I have yet to see the 1979 television adaptation of John le Carré's espionage novel Tinker Tailor Soldier Spy, but despite that handicap I am fully aware that Sir Alec Guinness basically owned the role of master spy George Smiley.
+I have yet to see the 1979 television adaptation of John le Carré's espionage novel Tinker Tailor Soldier Spy, but despite that handicap I am fully aware that Sir Alec Guinness basically owned the role of master spy George Smiley.
 In fact, apart from Obi-Wan Kenobi in the Star Wars trilogy, I'm hard-pressed to find a role so identified with Guinness as much as that of Smiley.
-That being said, it would be daunting for ANY actor to try and capture a part that I figure has been done definitively.
+It would be daunting for any actor to try and capture a part that I figure has been done definitively.

 Fortunately, Gary Oldman isn't any actor: he's one of our best; therefore, I figure it won't be a smear on Guinness to see another actor take on George Smiley, and do it so well.

-Control (John Hurt) is the head of The Circus (the British spy agency MI6).
-He suspects there is a mole (or double agent) within the highest levels of The Circus.
+Control (John Hurt) is the head of The Circus: the British spy agency MI-6.
+He suspects there is a mole within the highest levels of The Circus.
 However, after a bungled attempt to bring in a Hungarian general, he and his right-hand man, George Smiley (Oldman) are forced out.
 Control dies, but held to the idea that one of his top lieutenants worked for the Soviets: Percy Alleline (Toby Jones) whom he nicknamed "Tinker", Bill Haydon (Colin Firth): "Tailor", Roy Bland (Ciaran Hands): "Soldier", or Toby Esterhase (David Densick) "Poorman" (it goes without saying one of them is "Spy").

-Eventually, the mole is discovered (and no, I shan't tell you who it is), the traitor gets his just desserts and Tinker Tailor Soldier Spy ends with George Smiley brought back to Circus, as Head.
+Eventually, the mole is discovered, the traitor gets his just desserts and Tinker Tailor Soldier Spy ends with George Smiley brought back to Circus, as Head.

-Of chief attention is Oldman, who certainly channels Guinness in his voice as George Smiley (often, if you closed your eyes, you would have thought it was Guinness come back to life).
-Oldman's Smiley doesn't really take action as he does react to everything, and he does so with a calmness and steadiness of someone who is an old hand at his job.
-I can only recall once when Smiley was anywhere close to explosive (though now I can't recall at exactly what point this happens).
 Oldman does, however, give a brilliant performance throughout Tinker Tailor Soldier Spy, in particular when he remembers his one encounter with the Soviet agent who would become his archenemy, Karla.
-It's just him, talking about their encounter, but Oldman holds your attention throughout the scene that it becomes almost intimate, or as close as intimate as Smiley will ever get.
+It's just him, talking about their encounter, but Oldman holds your attention throughout the scene that it becomes almost intimate, or as close to intimate as Smiley will ever get.

-Among the finer technical aspects are Alberto Iglesias' dark and tense score (although at times it was a little overbearing, but not too much) and Hoyte van Hoytema's cinematography, capturing the dark and moody nature of the story with its gray skies and dark rooms.
-I'd also throw in the excellent 70s-style costuming of Jacqueline Durran and the set designs of Tom Brown and Zsuzsa Kismarty-Lechner (the main control room where Control operates is one of the few openly bright rooms in Tinker Tailor Soldier Spy, serving as excellent counterpoint to the darkness all around it).
+Among the finer technical aspects are Alberto Iglesias' dark and tense score and Hoyte van Hoytema's cinematography, capturing the dark and moody nature of the story with its gray skies and dark rooms.
+I'd also throw in the excellent 70's-style costuming of Jacqueline Durran and the set designs of Tom Brown and Zsuzsa Kismarty-Lechner (the main control room where Control operates is one of the few openly bright rooms in Tinker Tailor Soldier Spy, serving as excellent counterpoint to the darkness all around it).

 It's a great Circus act.